 Stir it and allow it to cook for 2 minutes or till translucent.
 Now add chopped tomatoes and tomato paste followed by salt.

 Cancel the sauté mode and set it on manual pressure cook mode for 12 minutes.
 Seal the vent knob.
 Once it's cooked allow to natural pressure release for 5 minutes and then quick release for rest.
-You can also keep this as it is till all pressure released naturally.
+You can also keep this as it is till all pressure is released naturally.
 Open the lid.

 - 1 large onion chopped